coffin399/coffin299-Crypto-Trader-Discord/README.md

 # Coffin299 Crypto Trader

 A high-performance, AI-driven crypto trading bot designed for the 2025 bull run.
-Now optimized for **Hyperliquid** with Copy Trading and Real-time WebSocket support.
+Optimized for **Hyperliquid** with Copy Trading and Real-time WebSocket support.

 ## 🚀 Key Features